 How popular is the baby name Catherine in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Catherine and check out all the blog posts that mention the name Catherine.
+Plus, check out all the blog posts that mention the name Catherine.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.

 The name Fiona — coined during the 18th century by Scottish poet James Macpherson, who based it on the Irish word fionn (“white, fair”) — is relatively common in the U.S. these days.
 Rank-wise, it’s been hovering around 200th place for the last few years.